SaibotFlow/oled_hole_calculator/README.md

 # Hole-Calculator for Displays

 Simple console app to calculate the maximum diameter for an oled display.
-Additional you get the coordinates of the border points for the circle.
+Additional you get the coordinates (pixels) of the border points for the circle.

 ## Usage
 As Console App